vegaitassignments/JosephIbochi_Vega_FoodDelivery/README.md

 - No **third-party** services are used for location handling.

 ## Worthy to note
-For this task, i had to push both my appsettings.Development.json file which contains some configuration information.
-But in an ideal production setting, i would not do this, due to security reasons
+For this task, i had to push my appsettings.Development.json file which contains some configuration information.
+But in an ideal production setting, i would not do this, due to security reasons, but would rather use environment variables or secret manager

 ---
 This API is optimized for seamless food delivery within a restaurant chain. 🚀